Fate of electroweak symmetry in the early Universe: Non-restoration and trapped vacua in the N2HDM

 Higgs sector extensions like the two-Higgs-doublet model (2HDM) (see~\cite{Branco:2011iw} for a review) or the Next-to-2HDM (N2HDM)~\cite{Grzadkowski:2009iz,Chen:2013jvg,Drozd:2014yla,Muhlleitner:2016mzt}, which extends the 2HDM by a real scalar singlet field, give rise to a rich collider phenomenology that has an important interplay with the physics of the early Universe, see e.g.~\cite{Dorsch:2013wja,Dorsch:2014qja,Basler:2016obg,Dorsch:2017nza,Bernon:2017jgv}.
 In this work we explore this interplay within the N2HDM, focusing on type II.
 We study the thermal history, i.e.\ the evolution of the Higgs fields in the early Universe, and demonstrate that over large parts of the parameter space of the N2HDM the thermal history in the N2HDM differs very significantly from the commonly expected scenario of EW symmetry breaking around an early Universe temperature $T$ of $\mathcal{O}(100\gev)$.
 The two phenomena of EW symmetry non-restoration and ``vacuum trapping'' play a key role.

-Concerning the feature of EW symmetry non-restoration, it is well-known that the EW symmetry can be broken already at temperatures much larger than the EW scale, resulting in EW symmetry non-restoration~\cite{Espinosa:2004pn,Meade:2018saz,Baldes:2018nel,Glioti:2018roy,Matsedonskyi:2020mlz} up to these (possibly very high) temperatures, or even in no restoration at all.
+Concerning the feature of EW symmetry non-restoration, it is well-known that the EW symmetry can be broken already at temperatures much larger than the EW scale, resulting in EW symmetry non-restoration~\cite{Espinosa:2004pn,Meade:2018saz,Baldes:2018nel,Glioti:2018roy,Matsedonskyi:2020mlz, Ramsey-Musolf:2017tgh} up to these (possibly very high) temperatures, or even in no restoration at all.
 In our study of the N2HDM, we find that the presence of this non-restoration behavior is related to the effect of the resummation of infrared divergent modes in the scalar potential within the high-temperature expansion.
 We provide compact analytical expressions for the quantities that determine the EW symmetry restoration or non-restoration behavior and supplement our analytical analysis with a detailed numerical investigation.